Brownian Motion in the Hilbert Space of Quantum States along with the Ricci Flow and Stochastically Emergent Einstein-Hilbert Action: Formulating a Well-Defined Feynman Path-Integral Measure for Quantum Fields in the Presence of Gravity: Discussion and Review: Ricci Flow, Thermodynamics and Gravity

-Indeed, stochastic gravity could be simply regarded as a rigorous mathematical technique to work out the most accurate solution of Einstein's field equation extracted from the approximated Wiener fractal gravity.
-In fact, as we established above, according to the original form of the Wiener fractal measure subject to the dynamics of space geometry due to the Ricci flow, the quantum field fluctuations are basically non-local effects, admitting no definite Lagrangian density, whereas the gravitational features come from an explicit action which at the fist approximation leads to the celebrated Einstein-Hilbert theory.
-In other words, stochastic gravity is in principle one of the best understood frameworks to work out the approximated expectation values of the Wiener fractal gravity as (\ref {aa-4}).
-However, computing these expectation values could be accomplished with some parallel methods of real analysis for static space-time and the ordinary Lebesgue measure \cite{folland}.
-Therefore, another parallel effort besides stochastic gravity to work out (\ref {aa-4}) is to develop the present analytical methods to dynamical space-time and the Lebesgue fractal measure.
+Indeed, stochastic gravity could be simply regarded as a rigorous mathematical technique to work out the solution of the semi-classical Einstein's field equation that is extracted from the localized (i.e approximated) version of the genuine formula of Wiener fractal gravity.
+In fact, as we established above, according to the original formulation of the Wiener fractal measure with the dynamics of the space geometry due to the Ricci flow, both the quantum field fluctuations and the gravitational features are basically non-local effects, admitting no definite Lagrangian density in a genuine path-integral formulation of the Wiener fractal gravity.
+However, as we showed in section III, an explicit action formula for the quantum field theory on a curved space-time continuum could be extracted at the first approximation of the Wiener fractal gravity.
+In other words, stochastic gravity is in principle one of the best-understood frameworks to work out the solutions of the approximated version of the Wiener fractal gravity described in (\ref {aa-4}).

-The substantial distinguishing features between space and time dimensions and considering the space-time continuum as a product manifold $\mathcal M=[-T,T]\times M$ (or considering the space manifolds as the foliation leaves of $\mathcal M$), may also resemble the main ideas of Horava-Lifshitz gravity \cite{horava}.
-However, we should stress that this similarity only includes the fundamental viewpoints about the time and spatial dimensions and their distinction in physical equations.\footnote{In other words, the separation of space and time dimensions is presupposed in both Horava-Lifshitz and Wiener fractal theories of gravity.
-However, it can be seen that some modified versions of Horava-Lifshitz gravity could give rise to dynamical mechanisms for breaking the Lorentz symmetry in the UV contribution.
-See for example \cite{vag1, vag2}.} In particular, there is a vast difference between Horava's theory and the Wiener fractal gravity in their basic technology strategies and the mathematics of formulation, while, however, it is apparent that the Wiener fractal gravity does not contain quantum fluctuations of the metric components in its present form, hence still being a semi-classical theory.
+The substantial distinguishing between space and time dimensions and considering the space-time continuum as a product manifold $\mathcal M=[-T,T]\times M$ (or considering the space manifolds as the foliation leaves of $\mathcal M$), may also resemble the main ideas of Horava-Lifshitz gravity \cite{horava}.
+In other words, the separation of space and time dimensions, hence breaking the background local Lorentz symmetry in its general formulation is presupposed in both Horava-Lifshitz and the Wiener fractal gravity.
+In principle, in both theories, we witness the violation of the substantial symmetry between spacial dimensions and time at high energy levels.
+This symmetry-breaking is fundamental in both theories of gravity and could not be removed at all.\footnote{Even modified versions of Horava-Lifshitz gravity give rise to dynamical mechanisms for breaking the Lorentz symmetry in the UV contribution at quantum levels.
+See for example \cite{vag1, vag2}.}